 When you go online and search, "How do I start a business?" you will turn up tons of articles telling you that the first step to starting a successful business is to write a detailed business plan.

 Unfortunately, you will also turn up just as many articles telling you that writing a business plan is a colossal waste of time and energy.

 The answer isn't exactly clear, but what should be clear are your vision and your goals.
 At the very basic level, your goal is to start a food truck.
 However, there are a few other questions you should be asking yourself.
 First off, are you going to make your millions selling the latest fusion cuisine, or will you park in a popular downtown area and capitalize on the late night munchies (deep fried pizza, anyone)?
+What kind of equipment will your truck need?
 Who is going to work for you and how will they carry out your vision?
 What if you can't make a decent living?
 Not to mention, how will you handle the startup costs of a new business?

 With all of these important questions to answer, maybe a business plan is starting to look more attractive by the minute.
 Whether you're convinced or not, it's vital to keep in mind that you're not chiseling your business plan into stone.
 It's a dynamic document that will be revised and rewritten several times before you're actually ready to put any of your plans into action.

 Parts of a Food Truck Business Plan